Sumiya-Akter/act-for-change-web/README.md

 3. [What We Learned](#What-We-Learned)
 ## Overview

 The goal of this website is to inform others about climate change and how it affects us.
-We also aim address ways we can help and participates in climate change efforts.
+We also aim to address ways we can help and participates in climate change efforts.

 ### Implemented Functions